IgorEmerick/api-kanban/README.md

 - [ ] Request at least one admin.
 - [ ] Request at least one member.

+### List projects
+- [ ] Request authentication.
+- [ ] Authenticated user should list only projects where he is a member.

 ### Update project name
 - [ ] Request authentication.
 - [ ] The user requesting update should be a project admin.